deadsunrise/Omnifocus-modernize-theme/README.md

     sh ./install.sh

 When prompted, click "Replace" to apply the them, and restart OmniFocus.

+If you get an error "File install.sh is not executable" or similar, then type

+    chmod a+x ./install.sh

 ### To go back to the original version